Lin-Manuel Miranda: 2015–present: Disney projects and directorial debut

-Television
+Television series

 2007–2013: Early roles

 Miranda also worked in television.
 In 2007, he made a small appearance on the television series The Sopranos in the episode "Remember When", and in 2009, he played Juan "Alvie" Alvarez, Gregory House's roommate in a psychiatric hospital, in the two-hour season six premiere episode of House; he returned to the role in May 2010.
 For Sesame Street, he occasionally played roles and sang the theme song to the recurring segment Murray Has a Little Lamb.
 He was a composer and actor on the 2009 PBS Kids Go! revival of The Electric Company and appeared in the CollegeHumor sketch "Hardly Working: Rap Battle", playing himself working as an intern and rapper.

 He played several television roles during this period.
 He appeared on the TV series Modern Family in the 2011 episode "Good Cop Bad Dog".
 In 2013, he played the recurring role of Ruben Marcado in the NBC drama Do No Harm.
 He later appeared in the CBS sitcom How I Met Your Mother, in an all-verse episode titled "Bedtime Stories" that aired in November 2013.